Skip to content

 The last step is probably the most important one.

-Of course, you’re not the only one who will be competing for attention online, a lot of people are competing for the same terms.
-Coming back to our topic about gum disease, we can see for example that both Colgate and Crest, big brands in dental health, have a resource pillar about that reach term, but their positioning is completely different.
-While that of Colgate is in the first place, the Crest one ranks on the ninth page of Google.
+Of course, you’re not the only one competing for attention online; many people are competing for the same terms.
+Coming back to our topic about gum disease, we can see, for example, that both Colgate and Crest, big brands in dental health, have a resource pillar about that reach term, but their positioning is completely different.
+While Colgate's is in the first place, Crest's ranks on the ninth page of Google.

 Why is this happening?
 Because of the Inbound links.
-These are critical pieces of your marketing plan and both the quality and the number of your inbound links matter greatly for your ranking on Google.
-In the example, Colgate has almost three times inbound links compared to Crest.
+These are critical pieces of your marketing plan, and both the quality and the number of your inbound links matter greatly in your ranking on Google.
+In the example, Colgate has almost three times inbound links than Crest.

 The inbound links are the image of how authoritative your website is, and the way that Google prioritises its content is based on this authority and not so much on the quality of the content.
-Creating valuable content still something very important, but if you want to reach the ranking you’re looking for on the search engine, you need a strong link-building structure that shows you’re credible.
+Creating valuable content is still essential, but if you want to reach the ranking you’re looking for on the search engine, you need a solid link-building structure that shows you’re credible.
 This is what developing a valuable inbound marketing strategy means.

 Conclusion